amritpalsingh07/amrit-repos/README.md

 # amrit-repos

-This is Amrit's Code Repository
+This is Amrit's Code Repository.